NukeOfTheShadow/macchanger/README.md

 5.)
 Reboot.

 6.)
 You should now have a new MAC-Adress on the given Interface.
-You can set the name of the interface in the macchanger script by changing the variable 'iface' to, for example, wlan0.
+You can set the name of the interface in the macchanger script by changing the variable 'ifaces' to, for example, wlan0.
+There is support for multiple interfaces also.
+So you can change the variable 'ifaces' to a comma-seperated list.
+For example 'eth0 wlan0' and so on.